 I am equally proud of our School Team – our staff are extremely committed and understanding of the importance of their role in ensuring that our students have access to the best learning environment and opportunities possible.
-Ongoing staff learning is a feature of our school.
+Ongoing staff learning is a feature of our school and we are committed to improving our practice through targeted and specific professional development.

-I am very grateful for the support that our parents provide.
+I am very grateful for the support that our parents and families provide.
 A strong and supportive partnership between home and school is essential for a child’s learning to be successful and this is highly regarded at Macclesfield Primary School.
+Our families are the first educators and we rely on information sharing, collaboration and trust to ensure we are meeting the learning and wellbeing needs for ALL of our students.
+As an IB school, we value the experiences, passions, interests and vocations from within our school community and see these as integral for building on the rich learning experiences taking place through the Primary Years Program.

 Macclesfield Primary School is certainly a school to be proud and we are firmly committed to ensuring continuous improvement well into the future.

 If you are a prospective parent, then please make sure you contact us to learn more about our school.
-School tours are conducted at mutually agreeable times and we would be more than happy to meet you and show our school at work.
+School tours are conducted all year round, and we are always excited to show new families around our school.

 Macclesfield Primary School was established in 1909 and is situated within a semi-rural residential area on the eastern edge of the Dandenong Ranges, approximately 50 kilometres east of Melbourne in the Shire of Yarra Ranges.